lukaspfisterch/deterministic-boundary-layer/README.md

 DBL is an architectural model for making normativity explicit and replayable under non-deterministic execution.

-Deterministic Boundary Layers (DBL) is an architectural model for governing non-deterministic systems with deterministic, auditable outcomes.

 DBL separates **normative decisions** from **execution** by construction: all normativity exists only as explicit **DECISION events** recorded in an append-only event stream, while execution outputs are treated as observational